about our Diploma program and our Phlebotomy 100 - Phlebotomy for Health Care Professionals non-credit or two-credit course.

 - Phlebotomy Checksheet - must include completed contact information and signatures.

-- Apply online using Survey Monkey for the Spring 2016 semester at the Harrisburg Campus.
-Our deadline is September 1.
+- Apply online using Survey Monkey for the Summer 2016 semester at the Lebanon Campus.
+Our deadline is January 1 (2016).
 This will be a blended, online course.

-- Apply online using Survey Monkey for the Spring 2016 semester at the Lancaster Campus.
-Our deadline is September 1.
+- Apply online using Survey Monkey for the Spring 2016 semester at the Gettysburg Campus.
+Our deadline is January 1 (2016).
 This will be a blended, online course.

 - To register for PBT 100 - 2-Credit Course: